-Hey y’all, continuing the month of sewing with knits, today I want to talk about necklines.
+Hey y’all, continuing the month of sewing with knits, today I want to talk about necklines and explain how to finish a t-shirt collar.
 Finishing a neckline can be the trickiest part of sewing knits, so today I have a video to show you 3 ways to do it – 2 ways to sew knit neckbands (out of rib knit or self fabric) and another option to bind the neckline.

 So here’s the video that covers all of these methods.
 If it won’t load for some reason, you can also watch on YouTube here.
 And below the video I’ve got more written instructions.